-openDemocracy's UK blog, OurKingdom, has published a 350 page Reader on the winter of protests that swept into British politics in November last year.
-They began as a student opposition to the tripling of fees for university education but immediately escalated to become a much wider protest against the coalition government's policies, as Anthony Barnett sets out here, in his foreword to the book.
+openDemocracy's UK Section, OurKingdom, has published a 350 page Reader on the Winter of Protests that swept into British politics in November last year.
+They began as a student opposition to the tripling of fees for university education but immediately escalated, because of a much wider protest against the coalition government's policies, as Anthony Barnett sets out here, in his foreword to the book.
 Edited by Dan Hancox and six colleagues all of whom have been 'kettled' by the police, it includes reports and arguments about the demonstrations, the occupations, the flashmob actions against tax avoidance, the question of generations, violence and the police, how higher education should be paid for, the aesthetics of protest, its music and images, the trade unions and the under-19s.
 You can read it (including in full screen version) or download a pdf here.

 On 10 November 2010 a student-initiated protest erupted into British politics.
 It was followed by an extraordinary month of actions, campaigns, more demonstrations, civic swarming as well as marches, university and school occupations, friendly flashmobs that shut stores and generated media coverage of corporate and individual tax avoidance, and the storming of Parliament Square on 9 December, as the House of Commons voted to triple student fees.
 Thanks to online networks, over 30,000 turned out in a matter of days when the government decided to race through the legislation.
 Sixteen-year-olds from comprehensives and sixth form colleges in London’s East End joined Cambridge dons and inspired trade unionists as well as students from all over the UK.
 The police responded by trying to trap and then violently kettle as many protestors as they could.
 The corporate media sensationalised acts of vandalism but were unable to caricature the confrontation, thanks to the social media that dramatised what really happened.
 Public support was mixed and took on a life of its own as polls showed that opposition to the government increased.